Running Start/Early Admission Program

 - an application for admission to the university;

-- a letter of recommendation from the principal, teacher, or the guidance counselor;
+- a letter of recommendation or Dual Credit form from the principal, teacher, or school guidance counselor;

 - scores from the Scholastic Aptitude Test (SAT) or American College Testing (ACT) exam.